ethyca/fidesops/docs/fidesops/docs/guides/policies.md

 ### A Note About Erasing Data

 When a Policy Rule erases data, it erases the _entire_ branch given by the Target.
-For example, if we created an `erasure` rule with a Target of `user.provided.identifiable.contact`, _all_ of the information within the `contact` node -- including `email` -- would be erased.
+For example, if we created an `erasure` rule with a Target of `user.provided.identifiable.contact`, _all_ of the information within the `contact` node -- including `user.provided.identifiable.contact.email` -- would be erased.

 It's illegal to erase the same data twice within a Policy, so you should take care when you add Targets to a Rule.
 For example, you can't add `user.provided.identifiable.contact` _and_ `user.provided.identifiable.contact.email`
 "data_category".